lemondevxyz/ft-client/README.md

 - [x] [Skip, Replace, ~~Create New File~~] dialog when file exists
 - [x] Ability to rename files
 - [ ] Operation Error handling
-- [ ] Make a user-friendly way to tell user about request failures
+- [x] Make a user-friendly way to tell user about request failures
 - [x] Verify tool in File actions with notification support
-- [ ] Silky smooth animation for dialogs and file actions
+- [x] Silky smooth animation for dialogs and file actions
+- [ ] Toasts instead of Notifications